Greece runestones: U 431

-Runestone U 431 (location) was discovered, like U 430, in a field belonging to the inn of Åshusby when stones were blown up in order to prepare the field for growing crops in 1889.
-As the stone was lying with the inscription side downwards, it was blown up and it was not until the shards were picked up that the runes were discovered.
+Runestone U 431 (location) was discovered, like U 430, in a field belonging to the inn of Åshusby when stones were blown up to prepare the field for growing crops in 1889.
+As the stone was lying with the inscription side downwards, it was blown up, and the runes were not discovered until the shards were picked up.
 The runestone was mended with concrete and moved to the atrium of the church of Norrsunda.
 The stone is in bluish grey gneiss, and it measures 1.95 m in height and 0.7 m in width.
 The surfaces are unusually smooth.
 It is in the Ringerike (Pr2) style, and it is attributed to the runemaster Åsmund Kåresson.
 It was raised by a father and mother, Tófa and Hemingr, in memory of their son, Gunnarr, who died "among the Greeks", and it is very unusual that the mother is mentioned before the father.